-If you and your siblings agree on how to divide the assets and what to do with the family home, you can establish what’s called a personal or private arrangement that dictates how much each person will pay for their portion of the property, how they will pay it, when payments are due and the interest rate, if applicable.
+If you and your siblings agree on how to divide the assets and what to do with the family home, you can establish a personal or private arrangement that dictates how much each person will pay for their portion of the property, how they will pay it, when payments are due and the interest rate, if applicable.
 Personal arrangements are a good option when no one in your party qualifies for a mortgage from a third-party lender.
 Anyone uninterested in owning the property can instigate a deed of trust to give the remaining siblings the right to foreclose if they become unable to make their promised payments.

 All agreements should be in writing.
 Ownership options include joint tenancy and tenancy in common.
 Tenancy in common means you share a title with the property divided either equally or unequally, and each party retains the right to transfer their share to another person with consent from the co-owners.
 Joint tenancy is when all co-owners have an equal share of the property, and no one can transfer or sell their share without approval from all other co-owners.

 What happens if one person wants to sell an inherited house and the other doesn’t?
 If you and your siblings cannot reach a compromise, you might have to take your case to court and ask the judge to file a suit for partition, where the judge will terminate your co-ownership and order the property for sale.
 If you and your siblings are at odds, they may also assign an unbiased third party to help facilitate the property sale.

 Should you decide to go this route, you and your siblings will be responsible for paying the third-party referee, as well as any brokers or accountants who help you along the way.
 Doing so will reduce your profits from the sale and render the property less valuable than if you had sold it on your own without a suit for partition.